-The 2018-2019 Gellman Room Concert series celebrates 45 years of free public concerts on Saturdays at 2 pm in the Gellman Room at the Main Library.
+Concerts will resume in September 2019.
+Watch for the new lineup of Gellman Room Concert series to be announced late summer 2019.
+These free public concerts on Saturdays at 2 pm will continue in the Gellman Room at the Main Library.
 Concerts are presented by musicians and composers from Richmond, Virginia, and across the United States.

 January 12 – “Journey through the Diversity in Classical Saxophone Literature”